PREAMBLE AND SUMMARY

 INB, the state owned company that succeeded Nuclebrás, has as its main goal the implementation of industrial units related to the nuclear fuel cycle for NPPs.
 At present, in Brazil there are industrial units for uranium mining and milling, isotopic enrichment, reconversion, pellet production and fuel element assembly.
 The mineral exploration programme carried out in recent decades resulted in the discovery of new deposits that projected Brazil to be the seventh geological resource in the world, responsible for 11% of the global total.
 It should be noted that only 50% of favourable areas of the Brazilian territory have been prospected.

 Mining and milling

 Brazil has been producing uranium since 1982.
-Between 1982 and 1995 the cumulative uranium production was 1,030 tU from the Poços de Caldas Unit and 3120 tU from the Caetité Unit, the only commercial plant currently in operation.
-Since March 2000, Brazilian short term uranium concentrate production capability has been 340 tU/year.
+Between 1982 and 1995 the cumulative uranium production was 1030 t U from the Poços de Caldas Unit, and since March 2000 the cumulative production has been 3761 t U from the Caetité Unit, the only commercial plant currently in operation, for which the short term uranium concentrate production capability has been 340 t U/year.

-Expansion of milling capacity of Caetité to 670 tU/year has been studied.
+Expansion of the milling capacity of Caetité to 670 t U/year has been studied.
 After the planned expansion of Caetité, INB will concentrate on the development of Santa Quiteria deposits.
-However, since uranium will be a coproduct of phosphate, the feasibility of the project depends mainly on the phosphate market.
-Direct employment in Brazilian uranium industry is rising.
-Losses caused by closure of the Poços de Caldas Unit were offset by increases associated with the beginning of operation and planned expansion of the Caetité Unit.
+However, because at this new site uranium will be a coproduct of phosphate, the feasibility of the project depends mainly on the phosphate market.
+Direct employment in Brazil’s uranium industry is rising.
+Losses caused by the closure of the Poços de Caldas unit were offset by increases associated with the beginning of operation and planned expansion of the Caetité unit.